 Full Size Dreadnought with Cutaway

-This is a very basic and affordable acoustic guitar, ideal for beginners!
+This is a very basic and affordable acoustic guitar, ideal for beginners, but one that won't look odd on stage when you turn pro - we believe in you!
 The cutaway shape offers guitarists the option of playing higher up on the fretboard - ideal for learning guitar solos.
 This also includes a pickup so you can hook it up to an amplifier or directly into an audio interface for recording your tracks.

 - Neck: Mahogany, glued-set neck for stability